 Don't get me wrong, I like progressive metal, but even though Maiden is my favourite band ever, I don't think that their attempts at progressive metal have been really succesful so far, especially in the recent years.

 A nice intro with some shockingly strong vocals from Bruce turns into a heavier piece with a lot of power to it.
 Despite Bruce straining to reach some of the notes, I think it's a pretty good song overall, particularly in the chorus.
 The solos here are atypical for Maiden but work well.
 As a whole, not a favorite from the record but it's really strong nonetheless.
 7

-The traditional mid-tempo song of a Maiden album.
-The song sounds like an leftover for TFF album.
-Again, (that's happens with most of the Maiden's intros) the intro is awesome and the whole song suits the theme of the album perfect.
-Very good pre-chorus and even better chorus.
+The vibe of the song fits perfectly with the theme of the album.
+The intro (like most of Maiden's intros) is awesome and the verses are very good too.
+Great pre-chorus and even better chorus.
 Very hard song for Bruce to sing live.
-Janick's solo is awesome - very typical Jan solo.
-The start of the Adrian solo always leaves me with an open mouth.
-The song is 6,37 minutes long, but without the intro and the way too long outro, the song is a 4 minute Maiden mid-tempo rocker.
-After the Dave solo the song ends quite strange and unexpected, just when it gets going.
-Overall, a nice Maiden song.
-7/10.
+The triple-lead guitar harmony is vintage Maiden!
+Janick's solo is great - very typical solo for him, the start of Adrian's solo is wow.
+The song is 6,37 minutes long, but without the intro and the too long outro, the song is a 4 minutes long mid-tempo Maiden rocker.
+After Dave's solo (good solo too, flows well with the drums) the song ends quite strange and unexpected, just when it gets going.
+The outro is great live.
+8/10